 We enable and encourage Young and Young Adult Carers to have a voice and relay their needs and support requirements to professionals such as Social Workers, Doctors, Teachers or their cared-for person.
 We ensure that Young and Young Adult Carers wishes and needs are listened to.

 We offer bespoke short term emergency plans to Young and Young Adult Carers and their families to be used in an emergency should they be unable to continue with their caring role and to protect Young Carers under 16 if the adult in the home is required to be away from the family home.

 Young and Young Adult Carers often find it difficult to access social opportunities and activities within their community.
 Our befriending service, in partnership with Lead Scotland, aims to support them into these activities whilst encouraging their own personal development and resilience.

-Young Carer Participatory Group
+Young Carer Participatory Group - Voices of Change